 Be sure to consider your medical and financial needs.
 For example, if you are relatively young and healthy, you might want to select a high-deductible or catastrophic plan.
 If you have a chronic medical condition, a plan with a more expensive premium but lower out-of-pocket costs might work better for you.

-You might be eligible for a free or heavily subsidized freelance health insurance plan based on a number of factors.
-Read on our blog to find out if you’re eligible.
+You might be eligible for a free or heavily subsidized health plan based on a number of factors.
+Read here to find out if you’re eligible.

 There are several government programs that may offer free or extremely low-cost coverage.
 These include:

 If you don’t qualify for any of the above options, it is still important to get covered.
 At Freelancers Union, we have over 25 years of experience connecting freelancers to the right health insurance plans.
-You can take our survey to get a custom list of options tailored for your needs, or browse all of our health options to decide what works for you (beginning 10/28).
+You can take our survey to get a custom list of options tailored for your needs, or browse all of our health options to decide what works for you.

 Open Enrollment for Medicare begins on October 15th, 2024.
 For other plans, the Open Enrollment period runs from November 1 to January 15 in most states.
 For coverage starting on January 1, most people need to apply by December 15.
 Make sure to check your state’s details below!